 Connect your app to a repo on Bitbucket.

-Connect your app to a repo on GitLab Self-Managed.**Note: This feature is only available on our Scale plan.**
+Connect your app to a repo on GitLab Self-Managed.**Note: This feature is only available on our Standard or Enterprise plans.**

-Connect your app to a repo using an on-premise Bitbucket Server instance.**Note: This feature is only available on our Scale plan.**
+Connect your app to a repo using an on-premise Bitbucket Server instance.**Note: This feature is only available on our Standard or Enterprise plans.**

-Connect your app to a repo on Azure DevOps.**Note: This feature is only available on our Scale plan.**
+Connect your app to a repo on Azure DevOps.**Note: This feature is only available on our Standard or Enterprise plans.**

 Connect your app directly to Ionic if you are not using one of the supported Git hosting services.